The great deepwater debate: operate or partner in US Gulf of Mexico

 Other reports you may be interested in

-Dorado (VK 915) is a medium-sized oil and gas field located in the Viosca Knoll protraction area of the Central Gulf of Mexico.
-BP ...
+Monument is a large oil field located in the Walker Ridge protraction area of the US Gulf of Mexico.

 $3,720